JadeJaber/jadejaber.github.io/_posts/articles/2019-07-21-hello-docker-macos-host.md

 docker run hello-world
 ```

-Create a folder containing the jar and a Dockerfile
+Create a folder containing the jar and a Dockerfile (vim Dockerfile)

 ```bash
 FROM java:8